Price Impact

 Comparing impact:

 Uniswap V2: Impact based on pool size.
-1,000 ETH pool has ~2x impact of 2,000 ETH pool.
+A 1,000 ETH pool has approximately double the impact of a 2,000 ETH pool.

 Uniswap V3: Concentrated liquidity enables different impact profiles.
 Tight ranges have high impact but allow capital efficiency.